AdnaneX/smaterial/README.md

 - Normalize
 - Gulp
 - Bower
-- Prism.js (not part of SMaterial only used to display code in website)
+- Prism.js (not part of SMaterial only used to display code in documentation)